OR / ORR - Overlay Replace Lines

 n |

 The number of lines to be overlay-replaced.
-If you do not type a number, or if the number you type is 1, only one line is overlay-replaced. |
+If you do not type a number, the default is 1. |

 Description